Jackanory: Cultural influence

 Philip Glenister, in character as Gene Hunt, made an appearance on Jackanory as the guest reader in the Ashes to Ashes series 2 finale, set in 1982, which Alex Drake (Keeley Hawes) imagines being transmitted to her television set.

+"Jackanory Stories" is a song by the band Television Personalities, released on the album ...And Don't the Kids Just Love It.

 "Jackanory, jackanory" said by someone in the sing-song tones of the theme tune indicates that they think that someone else is making up or "stretching" a story, i.e. lying.

 In 2013 the UK TV Network Dave launched Crackanory as an adult version of Jackanory.
 Each Crackanory episode features two 15-minute tales narrated by contemporary comedians and actors, containing a mix of live-action and animation as per the original.